Inclement weather in Nepal claims three lives | Science-Environment

 Inclement weather in Nepal claims three lives

-This is the third spell of snowfall in this season.Meanwhile, domestic and international flights from the Tribhuvan International Airport were affected due to adverse weather condition on Friday.
+This is the third spell of snowfall in this season.Meanwhile, domestic and international flights from the Tribhuvan International Airport were affected due to adverse weather conditions on Friday.

 - Country: